-Open the panel (A) by turning the seven screws (B) 1/4 of a revolution - use a coin or a screwdriver.
+Open the panel (A) by turning the seven screws (B) counter clockwise 1/4 of a revolution - use a coin or a screwdriver.
 Pull out the panel.
 Place it aside.
+The same procedure can then be done on the rest of the panels.